 VulnerABLE: Improving the health of those in isolated and vulnerable situations

-This European initiative shall increase our understanding of how best to improve the health of people who are living in vulnerable and isolated situations across Europe.
+Implemented between 2015 and 2017, the project aimed to explore ways to improve the health of people who are living in vulnerable and isolated situations across Europe.

-- Bringing together the leading thinkers in this area and enabling them to contribute to future strategies to prevent isolation and vulnerability;
+- Bringing together the leading thinkers in this area and enabling them to contribute to future strategies to prevent isolation and vulnerability

-- Training materials and capacity-building workshops for national and regional authorities who are active in delivering healthcare services and who have a vital role to play in tackling health inequalities;
+- Training materials and capacity-building workshops for national and regional authorities who are active in delivering healthcare services

 HEPP – Maintaining a focus on health inequalities